 “Furthermore, in football, we are able to keep markets open throughout potential match-changing situations, when others would suspend – even when a penalty kick has been awarded – as Kambi’s trading algorithms builds in the price of the penalty being scored.
 This is also transferred to penalty shoot-outs, where we have the ability to leave markets open throughout the contest.”

 Simon Noy has led Kambi’s in-play division for the past five years, during which time he has overseen the growth and development of Kambi’s in-play product.
-Prior to that, Noy was responsible for building Kambi’s in-play team in Manila, Philippines, while he previously spent a number of years on the in-play trading desk, covering a variety of sports including tennis and snooker.

 First published on Intergamingi in September 2017